 If you’re still several months away from being able to afford a down payment on a house or replace your aging car, relax.
-You’ve still got more than two years to take advantage of today’s record-low interest rates.
+Today’s record low rates are unlikely to change until at least 2015, says the Fed

 The Federal Reserve announced Wednesday that it will continue to keep the federal funds rate target near zero — and it plans to leave the federal funds rate alone until at least mid-2015.